chidang/laravel-aws-s3/readme.md

-# Laravel Upload ImagesTo Amazon S3
+# Laravel Upload Images To Amazon S3

 ## How do I set this up?